instead-hub/instead/doc/stead3-en.md

 	std.nop()
 	-- then the end of the function or return

-In this case, the contents of the scene will remain the same as lastthe beat game (even string a reaction will be old).
+In this case, the contents of the scene will remain the same as the last game beat (even string a reaction will be old).
 This status conveniently be used in conjunction with the module theme, when you need to change the design of the game on the fly and redraw the frame with the new parameters theme.